yalda-student/note_to_remember/README.md

  ## Features:
  - dark mode
  - add note
- - star a note bu double tapping on it
+ - star a note by double tapping on it